BA Set Design

 Dissertation, Graduate Project Pitch, Professional Practice, Critical Review, Graduate Project.

-In order to maintain academic integrity a range of assessment strategies are adopted.
-Most practical work includes formal written elements of some sort: everything from the standard essay format through to things like reports, product definition documents, critiques of seminar academic papers, learning journals, business plans, storyboards etc. At level six all students will have to complete a Dissertation.
+Most practical work includes formally written elements of some sort: everything from the standard essay format through to things like reports, product definition documents, critiques of seminar academic papers, learning journals, business plans and storyboards.
+At level six all students will have to complete a Dissertation.

-From level four onwards, students are assessed through presentations, culminating at L6 in the Major Project.
-We have found the viva voce style of assessment well suited to the work we do within the School, strong technical underpinnings and a similar outlook to design practice.
+From level four onwards, students are assessed through presentations.
+We have found this style of assessment well suited to the work we do within the School.

 We are interested in creative people that demonstrate a strong commitment to art and/or design and therefore we welcome applications from individuals from a wide range of backgrounds.
 To assess student suitability for their chosen course we arrange interviews for all applicants at which your skills, achievements and life experience will be considered as well as your portfolio of work.